Alphabetically:

 sign), and then come down the hill past another traffic light (Whaler's

-of the building marking 22nd Street Landing.
-Turn right into the parking
+side of the building marking 22nd Street Landing.
+Turn right into the

-lot to unload, then park your car in the big lot across the street.
+unloaded, park your car in the one of the big lots across the street, or

 OPTION 2 - Take the 110 freeway to the next-to-the-last exit which